SamLB9/AI_Explainability/README.md

 Accumulated Local Effects provides a global view of the impact of a variable on predictions, taking into account possible interactions with other variables.
 This provides a better understanding of the relationship between the feature under study and the model's predictions on the data set.

-### In conclusion, these three methods produce different explanations, but they seem to be consistent with each other, since certain variables are found in all the explanations.
-This is the case for contract type, which appears to be an important factor in prediction.
-This seems relevant, since it is generally easier to cancel a monthly contract, often without commitment.
-Finally, explicability methods vary in terms of the techniques used, visualization and type of explanation.
+### In conclusion, these methods produce different explanations, but they seem to be consistent with each other, since certain variables are found in all the explanations.
+Finally, explainability methods vary in terms of techniques used, visualization and type of explanation.
 One of the difficulties therefore lies in evaluating these methods.
-However, it is possible to define criteria for comparing them, and to look at their respective advantages and disadvantages.
+However, it is possible to define criteria for comparing them, and to examine their respective advantages and disadvantages.
 These criteria can be used to select the right method(s) for a given use case.

 ## Which models are the most interpretable and explainable?